Shane van Gisbergen: New Zealand racing history

-After competing in Motocross, Quarter Midgets, and karts from 1998 to 2004, van Gisbergen placed third in the 2004/2005 New Zealand Formula First Championship and won the associated Rookie of the Year award.
+After competing in Motocross, Quarter Midgets, and karts from 1998 to 2004, Van Gisbergen placed third in the 2004/2005 New Zealand Formula First Championship and won the associated Rookie of the Year award.
 Van Gisbergen had previously obtained a Speedsport Star of Tomorrow Scholarship.
 A win in 2005/06 New Zealand Formula Ford Championship was accompanied by another Rookie of the Year title and was followed by a second-place finish in 2006/07 Toyota Racing Series.

-In 2014, van Gisbergen co-drove to the BNT NZ Supertourers Hankook Super Series championship with primary driver Simon Evans.
-Shane won 7 of the 9 races in a total of the Endurance rounds, including sweeping the entire Fuchs 500 weekend at Pukekohe Park Raceway with winning race #3 in spectacular fashion, driving from 1 lap down.
+In 2014, Van Gisbergen co-drove to the BNT NZ Supertourers Hankook Super Series championship with primary driver Simon Evans.
+He won seven of the nine races in a total of the Endurance rounds, including sweeping the entire Fuchs 500 weekend at Pukekohe Park Raceway with winning race #3 in spectacular fashion, driving from one lap down.

-In 2021, van Gisbergen won the New Zealand Grand Prix held as part of the Toyota Racing Series.
-The event is normally held for a global field; however, it was restricted to a New Zealand-only field due to the COVID-19 pandemic, with van Gisbergen entering as a wildcard.
+In 2021, Van Gisbergen won the New Zealand Grand Prix held as part of the Toyota Racing Series.
+The event is normally held for a global field; however, it was restricted to a New Zealand-only field due to the COVID-19 pandemic, with Van Gisbergen entering as a wildcard.
 In 2023, Van Gisbergen competed in the South Island Endurance Series at Euromarque Motorsport Park, ran a Brabham BT62 with co-driver and car owner Dwayne Carter.
 The team encountered troubles early in the three-hour race when a right rear wheel came loose, sidelining the team for a number of laps to fix the car.
 The team completed over 30 laps after returning to the track before officially retiring from the race.